tlin23/MetropoleAI/prompt_plan.md

 ---

-### **Step 1.3: Download and Extract PDF Text**
+### **Step 1.3: Download and Extract Content**
 **Tasks:**
 - Download a PDF file by ID.
 - Extract text from the PDF using PyPDF2 or pdfminer.
+- Scrape text content from the Metropole website.

 **Prompt:**
 ```
+Write functions that:
-Write a function that downloads a PDF file from Google Drive using its file ID and extracts its text content using PyPDF2.
-Return the extracted text.
+1. Download a PDF file from Google Drive using its file ID and extract its text content using PyPDF2.
+2. Scrape text content from the Metropole website (https://sites.google.com/view/metropoleballard).
+Return the extracted text from both sources.
 ```

 ---